 —————-Portrett: Shoko Matsuki—————-

 In the first part of our interview with Monica Roland (PhD in philosophy from UiO), we try to suss out her philosophical stance on love in general.
 Topics covered include: the notion of love as a moral emotion; misconceptions about love; contributions to the literature by philosophers such as Harry Frankfurt; and many more.
-The second part of the interview will be made available on February 24th.
+Read Part 2 here.
 Please enjoy.

 The printed version will appear in the fortcoming issue entitled “Biologiens filosofi” (“the Philosophy of Biology”) [#1/2020], which is due out in the beginning of March.
 You can pre-order a copy here.

 Awesome, Painful Love: A Heart-to-Heart Interview with Monica Roland, Part 1/2

 It is fair to say that no other emotion pervades and affects our lives as deeply as love.
 Its ineffable essence is the basis of countless stories about love sought, reciprocated, lost, rejected, regained, and lost again, found in culture we engage with daily.
 More intimately, the awesome highs and painful lows we experience when we’re in love influence how we act in important ways; for love supposedly “conquers all,” “makes the world go ‘round,” and so on.
 In brief, platitudes abound in discussions on romantic love.

 Other forms of love exist as well, of course.
 We express love for ourselves, our parents, friends, partners, pets, passions, and gods, in differing, sometimes conflicting, ways.
 For instance, loving one’s offspring in a romantic (or especially in a sexual) manner, as opposed to as kin, is (rightly) considered to be morally suspect, to say the least.